Updated for 2026 Exam

 May 12, 2026

 Only 15% get a 5.
 That's roughly 1 in 7 test-takers.
-You need to be scoring 72%+ on practice tests consistently to feel safe.
+You need to be scoring a 72+ composite on practice tests to feel safe.
 The good news?
 68% of students pass.
-AP Bio has a better pass rate than AP Chem (55%) because it's memorization-heavy rather than pure math problem-solving.
+AP Bio has a better pass rate than AP Chem because it's heavily conceptual rather than purely mathematical.

 Reality Check